2023 Grant Cycle Dates:

 - Only one inquiry per institution, please.
 If an institution is part of a larger umbrella institution, one inquiry is allowed per each institution.
-For example, if a university has a Museum of Natural History and Museum of American Art, one inquiry is allowed per museum.
+For example, if a university has a Museum of European Art and Museum of American Art, one inquiry is allowed per museum.

 Technical Assistance Grants

 These grants range from $25,000 to $50,000 and have 1- or 2-year timeframes.